In James Gortner’s work, painting

 Formally, the work moves between abstraction and image, process and narrative.
 Layers of paint are excavated, compressed, and reconfigured, creating surfaces that feel geological, fractured, and possibly in motion.
 What appears resolved often contains visible evidence of rupture and repair.
 I’m interested in how accumulation and erasure coexist, and how meaning can emerge from material instability rather than polish or finality.

-Conceptually, the work engages questions of value, authorship, and continuity.
+Conceptually, the work engages questions of value, authorship, and sustainability.
 By repurposing existing paintings, I collapse distinctions between finished and unfinished, precious and discarded.
 The studio becomes a site of both destruction and preservation, where time is folded rather than erased.
 This process mirrors larger cultural cycles of consumption, abandonment, and reuse, but resists didactic conclusions in favor of ambiguity and material intelligence.

 JAMES GORTNER